wahasa/Kali-Nethunter/xfce-gnome.md

 ## VNC Viewer
 * Start VNC Server

-In Session 2 (Termux), run this command
+In Session 1 (Termux), run this command
 > vncstart

-In Session 1 (Kali), run this command
+To Session 2 (Kali), run this command
 > vncstart

 ---